 Coaching your leaders

-As a manager, it is crucial that you understand the characteristics and behaviours of high performance in a team.
+As a manager, you must understand the characteristics and behaviours of high performance in a team.
 Organisations also need to coach their managers to be leaders and give them the tools (including formal reflective practices) to create high performing teams.
-However, until organisations recognise that leaders can be found at all levels of the business, then those potential leaders will not get the correct training in order to help them create or be part of high performing teams.
+However, until organisations recognise that leaders can be found at all levels of the business, then those potential leaders will not get the correct training in order to help them create or be part of high-performing teams.

 Managers count as well